Gregory Mertl

 In November 2014, Mertl presented his music at the University of São Paulo and at the University of Campinas in Brazil.
 In 2015 he was performed in Virginia, North Carolina, and Oklahoma and in two Open Gate showcases at the Tenri Cultural Institute in New York City.
 During the summer and fall of 2015 he was resident composer at the Oberpfälzer Künstlerhaus in Schwandorf, Germany and he was guest of honor at the Balkan Art Forum 2015 in Niš, Serbia where he gave the keynote address and presented his music.
 In April and May 2016, he returned to Brazil for performances, lectures and masterclasses at universities in São Paulo, (UNESP and USP), Goiâna (UFG), Porto Alegre (UFRGS), and Pelotas (UFPEL).

-His most recent residency was in October 2017 in Vigoulet-Auzil, France where he presented his work at the end of his stay in a concert-lecture format.
+In 2017 Mertl was a resident composer in Vigoulet-Auzil, France where he presented his work at the end of his stay in a concert-lecture format.
 He returns to VCCA in January 2018 and to Brazil for another tour of universities in May and June.

-Of his Bridge release, the American Record Guide has written, “there’s a wealth of compositional ingenuity and detail, but better yet there’s what I might call attention to the human aspect of music—a concern with drama, passion, and psychological complexity alongside any purely technical achievement.
-That’s what makes me keep listening to it,” to which Fanfare Magazine added, “his is music that embraces paradoxes—large-scale structural clarity with irregular rhythms and harmonic ephemerality, for instance—formed by a musical vision that seems to value both capriciousness and balance.
-It is challenging music, in the very best sense, but immediately appealing for the sense of wonder it creates.
-It is often intensely beautiful, and otherworldly, and impressionistic in its evocation of emotions.”

-His most recent works are Quatre états d’âme, a work for the New York new music ensemble counter)induction, and Letter for a Dying Soldier for the University of Niš Choir, which is based on a letter Walt Whitman wrote for a soldier in a Union hospital.
-Currently, he is composing a concerto for the French cellist Xavier Phillips.
+Of his Bridge release, the American Record Guide complimented its "compositional ingenuity and detail", and Fanfare Magazine noted its "distinctive and compelling voice".

 Awards and recognition

 Mertl is full-time Visiting Artist of Composition at the Setnor School of Music at Syracuse University.
 He has degrees from Yale University (BA 1991) and the Eastman School of Music (Ph.D. in Music Composition 2005) and has been composer-in-residence at The Ragdale Foundation (August 2008), the Virginia Center for the Creative Arts (Fall 2007), at the I-Park Artists Enclave in East Haddam, CT (July 2006, May 2008, September 2009), and at the Chamber Music Festival of the East at Bennington College in Vermont (2001).

 He has won major awards such as the Chicago Symphony's First Hearing Award and a 1998 Tanglewood Composition Fellowship.
 At Tanglewood, he studied with Henri Dutilleux and Mauricio Kagel.

-List of Compositions

-Letter for a Dying Soldier (2016) for a cappella SSAATTBB chorus, dur.
-7 minutes.